This page may contain affiliate links. Learn More.

 Sometimes the garden can bless us with too much of a good thing.
 Having excess green beans all at once can be overwhelming, but there are a ton of great things you can do with them.
+If you’re having other excess produce in your garden, check this out for ideas.

 A few years ago I came up with a green bean recipe the kids loved.
 They asked for them over and over again calling them world famous green beans and they are delicious.
 My husband loves them too.
 I like to freeze my extra green beans and then make this recipe with the frozen ones too.